staltz/flux-challenge/submissions/kennytilton/README.md

 So our data swoops around in a highly purposed and constrained circle like a stadium crowd doing the wave, creating the illusion of control.
 But what if the hot dog guy is over there and the beer lady is over there?
 QED.

-Under the data flow paradigm, no one tells anyone what data they cannot have when.
+Under the data flow paradigm, no one tells anyone what data they cannot have or when they can have it.
 Here is the view of a Sith somewhat distilled from the actual:

 ```` js
 function sithView( c, sithId) {